andrewtdiz/Weave/docs/tutorials/index.md

 When variables change, you want your game to reflect those changes.

-Unfortunately, there's no way to listen for those changes in Lua.
+Unfortunately, there's no way to listen for those changes in Luau.

 You may try something like this: